tehilare111/RisingLion/README.md

 - 3 theaters with 8 rows × 12 seats each (rows A–H)
 - Categories and ~6 movies
 - Several screenings across the next 7 days
-- One admin user (admin@demo.com / min123!) and one regular user
+- One admin user (admin@demo.com / min123!) and one regular user (you can also sign up via the app)

 ## CI